Rules of Entry Applicable to the Junk Kouture 2022 competition.

 9. City Final Award Winners

 9.1 The top ten City Finalists from each territory will be announced after each City Final and will progress to the Junk Kouture World Final later in 2022.
-The top ten designers in each City Final will be awarded a prize after their city event.
-At the World Final there are multiple categories which designers can be considered for to win plus the title of Junk Kouture World Designer of the Year.
+These designers will come from ten individual schools and will be presented with a specially commissioned piece post announcement.
+At the World Final there are multiple awards which designers can be considered for to win plus the title of Junk Kouture World Designer of the Year.

 9.2 The overall Junk Kouture World Designer of the year may not represent any other organisation until the following year’s winners are announced.